foundriesio/docs/source/reference/zephyr-repo.rst

    If you're concerned about the effects of the rebase, use ``repo sync -n`` to fetch changes from the network, but leave local working trees unchanged.
-You can then inspect the OSF branches and integrate them manually.
+You can then inspect the upstream branches and integrate them manually.

 .. _Repo: https://gerrit.googlesource.com/git-repo/